mehmetakifakkus/TransitTrackr/README.md

 - You can start all the routes by clicking the `Start All` button.
 - You can restart all the routes by clicking the `Restart All` button.
 Or you can restart a certain route by clicking the `Restart` button on the route card.

+## Folder Structure

+- `models`: Contains the mongoose models used in the application.
+There are only one model for this project: **Route model:** stores route information
+- `screenshots`: Includes screenshots of the application.
+- `tracker-web`: Contains the frontend React application.
+- `components`: Contains reusable React components used throughout the application.
+- `utils`: Contains utility functions used throughout the application.

 ## WebSocket Communication
 - Upon loading the application, a WebSocket connection is established.
 - Real-time location data is sent from the server to the client at regular intervals.